-Age Typical Behaviour Birth to 11 Babies' early awareness of shape, space and measure grows from their months sensory awareness and opportunities to observe objects and their movements, and to play and explore.

-8 to 20 Recognises big things and small things in meaningful contexts. months Gets to know and enjoy daily routines, such as getting-up time, mealtimes, nappy time and bedtime.
-16 to 26 Attempts, sometimes successfully, to fit shapes into spaces on inset months boards or jigsaw puzzles.
+Age Typical Behaviour Birth to 11 • Babies' early awareness of shape, space and measure grows from their months sensory awareness and opportunities to observe objects and their movements, and to play and explore.
+8 to 20 Recognises big things and small things in meaningful contexts. months • Gets to know and enjoy daily routines, such as getting-up time, mealtimes, nappy time and bedtime.
+16 to 26 • Attempts, sometimes successfully, to fit shapes into spaces on inset months boards or jigsaw puzzles.
 Uses blocks to create their own simple structures and arrangements.
 Enjoys filling and emptying containers.
 Associates a sequence of actions with daily routines.
-00 1 07 Beginning to understand that things might happen 'now'.
+Beginning to understand that things might happen 'now'.
 22 to 36 Notices simple shapes and patterns in pictures. months Beginning to categorise objects according to properties such as shape or size.
-Begins to use the language of size.
-Understands some talk object immediate past and future of a thefere'.
-Understands some talk about immediate past and future, e.g. 'before', 'later' or 'soon'.
-Anticipates specific time-based events such as mealtimes of home time.
-30 to 50 Shows and interest in shape and space by playing with shapes or months making arrangements with objects.
+Begins to use the language of size. • Understands some talk about immediate past and future, e.g. 'before', 'later' or 'soon'. • Anticipates specific time-based events such as mealtimes of home 00 1 50 time.
+30 to 50 • Shows and interest in shape and space by playing with shapes or months making arrangements with objects.
 Shows awareness of similarities of shapes in the environment.
 Uses positional language.
-Shows interest in shape by sustained construction activity or by talking about shapes or arrangements.
-Shows interests in shapes in the environment.
+Shows interest in shape by sustained construction activity or by talking about shapes or arrangements about shapes or arrangements.Shows interests in shapes in the environment.
+Snows interests in snapes in the environment.
 Uses shapes appropriately for tasks.
 Beginning to talk about the shapes of everyday objects, e.g. 'round' and 'tall'.
-40 to 60 Beginning to use mathematical names for 'solid' 3D shapes and 'flat' 2D months shapes, and mathematical terms to describe shapes.
-Selects a particular named shape.
-Can describe their relative position such as 'behind' or 'next to'.
+40 to 60 Beginning to use mathematical names for 'solid' 3D shapes and 'flat' months 2D shapes, and mathematical terms to describe shapes.
+Selects a particular named shape. • Can describe their relative position such as 'behind' or 'next to'.
 Orders two or three items by length or height.
-Orders two items by weight or capacity.
-Uses familiar objects and common shapes to create and recreate patterns and build models.
+Orders two items by weight or capacity. • Uses familiar objects and common shapes to create and recreate patterns and build models.
 Uses everyday language to relate to time.
-Paginging to use everyday language related to many.
 Beginning to use everyday language related to money.
 Orders and sequences familiar events.
-Orders and sequences familiar events.
-Maggyros short periods of time in simple ways.
 Measures short periods of time in simple ways.
-Early Children use everyday language to talk about size, weight, capacity, Learning position, distance, time and money to compare quantities and objects and Goal to solve problems.
+Early Children use everyday language to talk about size, weight, capacity, Learning position, distance, time and money to compare quantities and objects Goal and to solve problems.
 They recognise, create and describe patterns.
-They explore characteristics of everyday objects and shapes and can use mathematical language to describe them.
+They explore characteristics of everyday objects and shapes and can use

-Understanding the World People and communities
+Understanding the World